US moves to recover stolen 1MDB funds; Malaysia govt replies

 In court papers filed Thursday in Los Angeles, federal prosecutors said that in 2014, the Malaysian businessman Jho Low stole US$850 million from funds borrowed from a syndicate of banks, ostensibly meant to repay options on bonds issued in a prior phase of the embezzlement scheme.

-Instead, however, the money went to purchase a US$261 million, 91-metre yacht equipped to handle 26 guests, 33 crew, with a helipad, gym, cinema and pool.
+Instead, however, the money went to purchase a US$261 million, 91-m yacht equipped to handle 26 guests, 33 crew, with a helipad, gym, cinema and pool.

 The Justice Department in 2010 launched the "Kleptocracy Asset Recovery Initiative" to seize the ill-gotten gains of foreign officials which pass through the American financial system and where possible return them to the victims of fraud.